navidrome/website/content/en/docs/usage/integration/external-services.md

 ## Extending with Plugins

 Navidrome's external metadata capabilities can be extended through [plugins](/docs/usage/features/plugins#finding-plugins).
 Plugins can provide additional metadata agents for artist and album information and images, lyrics providers, and scrobblers.
 See the [Plugins documentation](/docs/usage/features/plugins) for more information.

+One example is [AudioMuse-AI](/docs/usage/integration/audiomuse/), which provides similar songs and artists based on sonic analysis of your own files, powering Instant Mix and similar-song features without relying on external metadata services.